Rhyno: EV 2.0 and departure (2010)

 After being absent from television for four months, Rhino returned on the July 1 episode of Impact!, appearing in the Impact!
 Zone crowd beside fellow ECW alumni Tommy Dreamer, Raven and Stevie Richards, thus seemingly turning back into a face.
 On the July 15 episode of Impact!
 Rhino, Dreamer, Raven, Richards, Brother Devon, Pat Kenney and Al Snow, led by Mick Foley, aligned themselves with the TNA World Heavyweight Champion Rob Van Dam by attacking Abyss and the rest of the TNA locker room.
-The following week, TNA president Dixie Carter agreed to give the ECW alumni their own reunion pay–per–view event, Hardcore Justice: The Last Stand, as a celebration of hardcore wrestling and a final farewell to the company.
-At the event Rhino defeated Al Snow and Brother Runt in a three-way match.
+The following week, TNA president Dixie Carter agreed to give the ECW alumni their own reunion pay–per–view event, Hardcore Justice: The Last Stand on August 8, as a celebration of hardcore wrestling and a final farewell to ECW.
+At Hardcore Justice, Rhino defeated Al Snow and Brother Runt in a three-way match.

 On the following episode of Impact!, the ECW alumni, known collectively as EV 2.0), were assaulted by A.J.
 Styles, Kazarian, Robert Roode, James Storm, Douglas Williams and Matt Morgan of Ric Flair's Fourtune stable, who thought they did not deserve to be in TNA.
 During the assault Abyss came out, fought Rob Van Dam backstage and caused him storyline injuries, which forced him to vacate the TNA World Heavyweight Championship and led to EV 2.0 looking for revenge.
 On the August 26 episode of Impact!
 Rhino called out Abyss for what he had done and then laid him out with a Gore.
-At No Surrender Abyss defeated Rhino in a Falls Count Anywhere match.
+At No Surrender on September 5, Abyss defeated Rhino in a Falls Count Anywhere match.